mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 If CT is needed, then P4 developed resources suitable for such reflection.
 Linking from docs to descriptions.
 This does need development, an area of promise though.

+While Wing's  emphasis on the importance of the explicity teaching of skills of decomposition, pattern recognition, abstraction, and algorithmic thinking, contribtuion on computational thinking is  more theoretical than applied.

+Grover, Guzdial and Merrie Bergmann - offer more explicit techniques.

 DEVELOP A LEARNING MAP APPENDIX PART TWO

 **More concrete CT**